Disclaimer: I do not own BattleTech.

 Steele watched, hiding his amusement as the ground-pounders filed out.
 "Are you a Star Captain, or a sibko instructor?" he asked once the rest of the Warriors had filed out of the simulator compartment.

 "Both, it seems.
-We may have a higher standard of education than most of the Clans, especially in history and in fields not related to a person's duties in general, but that does not mean that we are any more successful at making our people think."
+We may have a higher standard of education than most of the Clans, especially in history and philosophy, and other fields not related to a person's duties in general, but that does not mean that we are any more successful at making our people think."

 "And what would you say about the other Clans?"